-The dreaded, but anticipated day had arrived– Valentine’s Day.
+The dreaded, but anticipated day had arrived — Valentine’s Day.
 Flowers started to arrive at my sorority house and I wishfully hoped that even one little flower was for me.
 The table in the foyer had a few dozen roses or more, single roses with notes, a balloon bouquet… You get the picture.
 I did like flowers, but more I liked the idea of having a valentine.
 On this day, I would create a short film in my head.
 It started playing like this: I am sitting in the dining room studying and someone calls my name.
 They say, “Erin, there are flowers for you!”
-I am surprised but curious.
+I am surprised and curious.
 I walk excitedly to the flowers near the front door and read the card.
 It says, “From your secret admirer.”
-(Of course, it is from a secret admirer who I want for an admirer.)
-On the other hand, the card might say, “I have been wanting to let you know… From —–” (It is from the guy I have a crush on who is now falling in love with me.)
-On the other hand, it could say, “I am sorry about everything.
+On the other hand, the card might say, “I have been wanting to let you know… From —–” On the other hand, it could say, “I am sorry about everything.
 I was wrong.
 You are my dream come true.
-Love, —–” (From the guy who broke up with me a long time ago.
-I had said to him that I understood and that it was a mutual break up.)
+Love, —–“

 Love feels …